-Can detainees get their IDs back after they are released from the detention center?
+Can a detained person get their ID back after they are released from the detention center?

-If the detainee is being deported, ICE will not return state or US-issued IDs.
+If the detained person is being deported, ICE will not return state or US-issued IDs.
 ICE will return foreign national IDs.
-If the detainee is released on bond, state ID documents will be returned.
+If the detained person is released on bond, state ID documents will be returned.
+If ICE fails to return any original documents after release or deportation, people can file DHS Form G-884 (Request for the Return of Original Documents).